Middle Grade Reads

 Eighth-grader, Kanako Goldberg's classmate hangs herself, and her parents send her to spend the summer on her grandparents’ fruit farm in Japan.
 As Kana gets to know her relatives and her heritage, she processes the guilt she feels about the tragedy back home.

-The Language Inside- Holly Thompson, coming 2013
+The Language Inside- Holly Thompson, 2013

 Raised in Japan, Emma isn't ready to deal with her mother's cancer.
 Or move to Massachusetts.
-She volunteers at a long-term care center to help patients where she meets Samnang.

 Love and Leftovers - Sarah Tregay, 2012

 A must-read ;-) Stuck on summer vacation, Marcie Foster has to start her sophomore year at a new school in New Hampshire while her friends, the Leftovers, are back in Idaho.
 Things look up when she meets, JD, a soccer jock with a Prince Harry grin, but then she gets shipped back home.
 Marcie's poems in pictures.

 Hard Hit - Ann Turner 2000